 When you use Link posts, remove the URL from the text of your post (otherwise it looks sloppy).
 Any web pages should be fully mobile optimized so that mobile users have a positive experience after following your link.

-It’s considered best practice to use a mix of content format to keep your posts feeling “fresh.”
+It’s best practice to use a mix of content format to keep your posts feeling “fresh.”

 7. Post Consistently